Decompression practice: Surface decompression

 Surface decompression is a procedure in which some or all of the staged decompression obligation is done in a decompression chamber instead of in the water.
-This reduces the time that the diver spends in the water, exposed to environmental hazards such as cold water or currents, which will enhance diver safety.
+This reduces the time that the diver spends in the water, exposed to environmental hazards such as cold water or currents, which improves diver safety and comfort.
 The decompression in the chamber is more controlled, in a more comfortable environment, and oxygen can be used at greater partial pressure as there is no risk of drowning and a lower risk of oxygen toxicity convulsions.
 A further operational advantage is that once the divers are in the chamber, new divers can be supplied from the diving panel, and the operations can continue with less delay.

 A typical surface decompression procedure is described in the US Navy Diving Manual.
 If there is no in-water 40 ft stop required the diver is surfaced directly.
 Otherwise, all required decompression up to and including the 40 ft (12 m) stop is completed in-water.
 The diver is then surfaced and pressurised in a chamber to 50 fsw (15 msw) within 5 minutes of leaving 40 ft depth in the water.
 If this "surface interval" from 40 ft in the water to 50 fsw in the chamber exceeds 5 minutes, a penalty is incurred, as this indicates a higher risk of DCS symptoms developing, so longer decompression is required.

 In the case where the diver is successfully recompressed within the nominal interval, he will be decompressed according to the schedule in the air decompression tables for surface decompression, preferably on oxygen, which is used from 50 fsw (15 msw), a partial pressure of 2.5 bar.
 The duration of the 50 fsw stop is 15 minutes for the Revision 6 tables.
 The chamber is then decompressed to 40 fsw (12 msw) for the next stage of up to 4 periods on oxygen.
 A stop may also be done at 30 fsw (9 msw), for further periods on oxygen according to the schedule.
 Air breaks of 5 minutes are taken at the end of each 30 minutes of oxygen breathing.

 Surface decompression procedures have been described as "semi-controlled accidents".

 Data collected in the North Sea have shown that the overall incidence of decompression sickness for in-water and surface decompression is similar, but surface decompression tends to produce ten times more type II (neurological) DCS than in-water decompression.
 A possible explanation is that during the final stage of ascent, bubbles are produced that are stopped in the lung capillaries.
 During recompression of the diver in the deck chamber, the diameter of some of these bubbles is reduced sufficiently that they pass through the pulmonary capillaries and reach the systemic circulation on the arterial side, later lodging in systemic capillaries and causing neurological symptoms.
 The same scenario was proposed for type II DCS recorded after sawtooth profile diving or multiple repetitive diving.